KrauseFx/mood/README.md

 end
 ```

-I decided not to store the information about breakfast, lunch and dinner, as it would make time zones more complex, as I'm traveling quite a bit.
+I decided not to store the information about breakfast, lunch and dinner, as it would make time zones more complex, as [I'm traveling quite a bit](https://whereisfelix.today).

 ## Future

 ### Graphs

 I want a nice visualization page & dashboard for this.
 Maybe even just send a weekly and monthly summary via Telegram?

+Right now, just send `/graph` to your bot to get your historic mood as a simple graph.

 ### Alerts